 How to take inspiration for sustainability and innovation at work

 Importance of Resilience

 There is a wealth of research that supports the value of resiliency.
 A study from North Highland in partnership with HBR found in more than 500 companies with $1 billion-plus in annual revenue, only 12% of survey respondents consider their organization’s efforts at promoting a culture of resilience to be successful.
-North Highland’s research focused on several organizations that have learned how to improve resiliency.
+North Highland’s research focused on several organizations that have learned how to improve resiliency, sustainability and innovation.
 Hilton is an example of a company that realizes the importance of how developing employee capacity can impact communication and the ability to offer excellent customer service.
 GSK focuses on significant changes by minimizing employee anxiety.
 Edward Jones focuses on understanding their employees’ skills and strengths.
 Comcast prepares people for change by being proactive to it.
 All these techniques have proved to be effective ways to improve resiliency.

 For employees to feel confident to voice their opinions, they must overcome some of the factors that have impeded their natural sense of curiosity.
 As we age, our level of curiosity diminishes.
 In the book, The Yes Brain, authors Daniel Siegel and Tina Payne Bryson, researched how to cultivate curiosity and resilience.
 The authors explained, “When kids work from a Yes Brain, they’re more willing to take chances and explore.
 They’re more curious and imaginative.
 They’re better at relationships and handling adversity.”
 This natural ability to handle adversity and become more resilient can be achieved within the workplace if leaders can recognize the importance of developing curiosity.
 Research published in the National Institutes of Health has shown resilience is negatively correlated with childhood interpersonal trauma.
 Individuals will avoid things that they have found to cause them stress in the past.